 We tend to spend the big bucks on getting the best gear for our adventures, making sure our equipment is going to last the journey.
 This is important and will certainly help in making the journey a better one to enjoy.
-However, one thing I had started to notice was people did not tend to put that same money and effort in looking after their most valuable piece of equipment – their body!
+However, one thing I had started to notice was people did not tend to put that same money and effort into looking after their most valuable piece of equipment – their body!

-Not having enough good fuel to feed your body you will start to notice it getting more lethargic, your mind hazes over and you lose concentration.
+Not having enough good fuel to feed your body, you will start to notice it getting more lethargic, your mind hazes over and you lose concentration.
 Your focus just is not as sharp as it can be leading to a great risk of injury or getting lost, you might not be making the best choices or decisions and that can lead to making mistakes and in some case serious and dangerous mistakes.
 The list of effects just keep going but I think you may see what I am talking about.
-Look after your number one and most import piece of equipment and you will give yourself the best chance of having an amazing adventure and then many more after.
+Look after your number one and most important piece of equipment and you will give yourself the best chance of having an amazing adventure and then many more after.

-A Western Australian long distance hiker that walks throughout the world and especially here in her home of Western Australia.
+A Western Australian long-distance hiker that walks throughout the world and especially here in her home of Western Australia.

-She is a freelance writer, a published author and documentary maker having much of her work in numerous magazines throughout the world and also online.
+She is a freelance writer, a published author and a documentary maker having much of her work in numerous magazines throughout the world and also online.

-Michelle produced a documentary, Bibbulmun Journeys, in 2018 on the 1000km Bibbulmun Track that showcases it’s beauty and the people who love it, walk it and care for it.
+Michelle produced a documentary, Bibbulmun Journeys, in 2018 on the 1000km Bibbulmun Track that showcases its beauty and the people who love it, walk it and care for it.

 In 2018 she published her first book, The Capes, this is a guidebook to walking the popular Western Australian Coastal Track, the Cape to Cape.

 In 2019 Michelle published her second book, Feed the Hike, on sustaining your hike with mind, body and diet.
-It was this book that has led her to creating a tasty range of healthy soups for hikers and adventurers of all kinds to enjoy while on their journey.
+It was this book that has led her to create a tasty range of healthy soups for hikers and adventurers of all kinds to enjoy while on their journey.

 You can also see Michelle sharing more of her knowledge online through her various Social Media site and YouTube channel – walkingtwobytwo.